sammi-turner/Dotfiles/README.md

 When configuring via the GUI, don't forget to select "save" under "options" to preserve the changes.

-This config also creates a .backups directory in the home folder.

 # .config/nvim

 Uses vim-plug and the dracula theme by default.